berlin/haushaltsdaten/README.md

 _Berliner Haushaltsdaten - Dataviz_ is deployed to the cloud with [Vercel](https://vercel.com/new?utm_source=github&utm_medium=readme&utm_campaign=next-example) ([Documentation](https://nextjs.org/docs/deployment)).

+## Page analytics

+We use [Matomo](https://matomo.org/) for website analytics.
+Matomo is respectful of the users' privacy, the page visits are tracked anonymously.

+In the production environment, a `NEXT_PUBLIC_MATOMO_URL` and `NEXT_PUBLIC_MATOMO_SITE_ID` is configured for this purpose.

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):